rafaelnajera/lichesspuzzleclock/README.md

 ## Installation

-Install from URL in Violentmonkey:
+Install and enable the [Violentmonkey](https://violentmonkey.github.io/) extension in your browser.
+It works in Firefox, Chrome, and many others.

+Go to Violentmonkey's settings and click on the plus sign icon to install a new script.
+Choose "Install from URL" and enter the following:

 `https://rafaelnajera.github.io/lichesspuzzleclock/lichesspuzzleclock.js`

-Or, create a new user script in Violentmonkey and replace its contents with the contents of [lichesspuzzleclock.js](lichesspuzzleclock.js)
+Alternatively, create a new script in Violentmonkey and replace its contents with the contents of [lichesspuzzleclock.js](lichesspuzzleclock.js)

 ## Usage
-The clock/timer will appear on top of the chess board.
+The clock/timer will appear on top of the chess board in any Lichess puzzle page.

 ![toolbar](images/toolbar.png)